earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral01-intro-spectral-remote-sensing-R.md

 ## Spectral Resolution
 The spectral resolution of a dataset that has more than one band, refers to the spectral width of each band in the dataset.
-In the image above, a band was defined as spanning 800-810nm.
-The spectral width or spectral resolution of the band is thus 10 nanometers.
+In the image above, a band was defined as spanning 800-810 nm.
+The spectral width or spectral resolution of the band is thus 10 nm.
 To see an example of this, check out the band widths for the <a href="http://landsat.usgs.gov/band_designations_landsat_satellites.php" target="_blank">Landsat sensors</a>.

 While a general spectral resolution of the sensor is often provided, not all